elugens/hello-javascript/docs/browser-related-questions/browser-document/searching-getelement-queryselector.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The Document method querySelector() returns the first element within the document that matches the specified selector or group of selectors.
-If no matches get found, we receive a null value.<br />
+If no matches appear, we receive a null value.<br />
   <strong>Syntax: </strong> elementList = parentNode.querySelector(selectors);<br /><br />
 </div>
   </div>